voxmedia/revenue-hiring/README.md

 Hello and welcome, I promise this will not be painful.
 We are looking to understand your programming skills without sweat, live coding or intestinal distress.

-We thought the best way to do this is have you **pick two** of the following ways to demonstrate your technical abilities with us:
+We thought the best way to do this is have you **pick two** of the following ways to demonstrate your technical abilities with us.

+Either:

+* *Pick 2* level-appropriate hiring exercises ("Level 2" exercises are prefixed with `2-`)

+OR

+* "Pick 1* level-appropriate hiring exercises
-* **Code that you previously wrote**.
+* AND **Code that you previously wrote**.
 This should be something where you can confidently talk about the technical and architectural aspects, and the use case for this project.
-* Or one of the level-appropriate examples found in this repository.

 All of these are weighted equally, we really want you to be as comfortable and confident as possible sharing your solutions with us.